 2018 started with a bang for Natalie.
 Saul Dibbs’ Journey’s End was released which sparked tons of media attention.
 She also started work on Press, a high profile series for Lookout Point tv penned by Mike Bartlett, and the second series of an animated series for French company Cyber Group Studios.

-2017 EMMY nominee for her contribution to the music for the award-winning first series Victoria, Natalie Holt is at the forefront of London’s new breed of emerging film composers.
-She wrote the music for the major BBC television series, My Mother and Other Strangers directed by Adrian Shergold, Redwater, directed by Borgen director Jesper Nielsen, and the hard hitting drama series Three Girls directed by Phillippa Lowthorpe.
-The next few months she will be busy on several major tv series, including one for the US, and two films, none of which can be named at the time of going to press.
+She was a 2017 EMMY nominee for her contribution to the music for the award-winning first series Victoria, endorsing Natalie as being at the forefront of London’s breed of emerging film composers.
+She wrote the music for the major BBC television series, My Mother and Other Strangers directed by Adrian Shergold, Redwater, directed by Borgen director Jesper Nielsen, and the hard-hitting drama series Three Girls directed by Phillippa Lowthorpe.

 Natalie won the 2015 Ivor Novello Award for Best Television Soundtrack for Hugo Blick’s BBC production The Honourable Woman with c0-composer Martin Phipps.
 In 2016 she scored the final series of Wallander, starring Kenneth Branagh, and she wrote additional music for ITV’s Victoria as well as Tom Harpers War and Peace.
 Earlier she worked alongside Hans Zimmer and Martin Phipps providing additional music for the Weinstein Company’s Woman In Gold.
 She also composed additional music for Heyday Films’ hit feature Paddington, as well as additional orchestrations and arrangements.
 She worked too on the BAFTA-nominated score for the BBC’s Great Expectations and composed a modernist score for the avant-garde Studio Canal feature Animals.